gomex/frida-backend/README.md

 ## Creating users

 To use frida-backend you will need to create at least one user to login into the system.
-To do so run
+To do it, go to the folder **/home/frida/components/frida-backend** and run the following command

 ```bash
 $ node lib/cli/frida.js create
 ```

+**Note:** You will need to provide Email, Name and a Password to create the user

 # Code Style